SimplySylvia/Dynamic-Discord-Bot/readme.md

 !d [number]
 !dice [number]
 ```
 returns a response of rolling a dice sided by the number given.
+If critical success or critical failure will display a gif from giphy api.

 ```
 !user-info